 Confirmed by a sweat test showing elevated sweat chloride on 2 occasions

-Identifying 2 CF-causing mutations (1 on each chromosome) is consistent with the diagnosis
+Identifying 2 CF-causing variants (1 on each chromosome) is consistent with the diagnosis

 May rarely be confirmed, in atypical cases, by demonstrating abnormal ion transport across the nasal epithelium or abnormal intestinal current measurements

 A small subset of patients have a mild or partial CF phenotype and sweat chloride values that are persistently in the intermediate or even normal range.
-In addition, there are patients who have single-organ manifestations such as pancreatitis, bronchiectasis, or congenital bilateral absence of the vas deferens that may be due to partial CFTR protein dysfunction.
-In some of these patients, the diagnosis of CF can be confirmed by the identification of 2 CF-causing mutations, 1 on each chromosome.
-If 2 CF-causing mutations are not identified, ancillary evaluations such as pancreatic function testing and pancreatic imaging, high-resolution chest CT, sinus CT, pulmonary function testing, urogenital evaluation in males, and bronchoalveolar lavage including assessment of microbial flora may be useful.
+In addition, there are patients who have single-organ manifestations such as chronic or recurrent pancreatitis, isolated bronchiectasis, or congenital bilateral absence of the vas deferens along with findings suggestive of abnormal CFTR function.
+They do not meet criteria for a CF diagnosis and are classified as having a CFTR-related disorder.
+In some of these patients, the diagnosis of CF can be confirmed by the identification of 2 CF-causing variants, 1 on each chromosome.
+If 2 CF-causing variants are not identified, ancillary evaluations such as pancreatic function testing and pancreatic imaging, high-resolution chest CT, sinus CT, pulmonary function testing, urogenital evaluation in males, and bronchoalveolar lavage including assessment of microbial flora may be useful.

 Additional potentially helpful diagnostic tests include expanded CFTR genetic analysis and measurement of nasal transepithelial potential difference (based on the observation of increased sodium reabsorption across epithelium that is relatively impermeable to chloride in patients with CF) and measurement of intestinal currents.

-Infants who have a positive newborn screening result and evidence of possible CFTR dysfunction but do not meet the diagnostic criteria for CF have CFTR-related metabolic syndrome (CRMS).
-CRMS is diagnosed in 3 to 4% of infants who have a positive newborn screen.
-To be diagnosed, infants must be asymptomatic and have either of the following:
+Infants who have a positive newborn screening result and evidence of possible CFTR dysfunction but do not meet the diagnostic criteria for CF are classified as having CFTR-related metabolic syndrome (CRMS), also called CF screen positive, inconclusive diagnosis (CFSPID).
+CRMS/CFSPID is diagnosed in infants who have a positive newborn screen, are asymptomatic, and have either of the following:

-Some children with CRMS will develop symptoms of CF over time, but most remain healthy.
-Such patients should be evaluated and monitored regularly in a CF care center.
+Most children with CRMS/CFSPID remain healthy, but over time around 10% will develop symptoms and meet criteria for a diagnosis of CF or a CF-related disorder.
+CRMS/CFSPID patients should be evaluated and monitored regularly in a CF care center.

-Pancreatic function should be assessed at the time of diagnosis, usually by measuring 72-h fecal fat excretion or the concentration of human pancreatic elastase in stool.
+Pancreatic function should be assessed at the time of diagnosis, usually by measuring the concentration of human pancreatic elastase in stool.
 This latter test is valid even in the presence of exogenous pancreatic enzymes.
-Infants who are initially pancreatic sufficient and who carry 2 "severe" mutations should have serial measurements to detect progression to pancreatic insufficiency.
+Infants who are initially pancreatic sufficient and who carry 2 "severe" variants should have serial measurements to detect progression to pancreatic insufficiency.

-Chest imaging is done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 yr.
+Chest imaging is done at times of pulmonary deterioration or exacerbations and routinely every 1 to 2 years.
 High-resolution chest CT may be helpful to more precisely define the extent of lung damage and to detect subtle airway abnormalities.
-Chest x-rays and CT may show hyperinflation and bronchial wall thickening as the earliest findings.
+Chest x-rays and CT may show hyperinflation, mucoid impaction, and bronchial wall thickening as the earliest findings.
 Subsequent changes include areas of infiltrate, atelectasis, and hilar adenopathy.
 With advanced disease, segmental or lobar atelectasis, cyst formation, bronchiectasis, and pulmonary artery and right ventricular hypertrophy occur.
 Branching, fingerlike opacifications that represent mucoid impaction of dilated bronchi are characteristic.